pandas-dev/pandas/doc/source/user_guide/io.rst

 * ``widths``: A list of field widths which can be used instead of 'colspecs' if the intervals are contiguous.
 * ``delimiter``: Characters to consider as filler characters in the fixed-width file.
-  Can be used to specify the filler character of the fields if it is not spaces (e.g., '~').
+  Default is "`` \t``"  (space and tab).
+  Used to specify the character(s) to strip from start and end of every field.
+  To preserve whitespace, set to a character that does not exist in the data, i.e. "\0".

 Consider a typical fixed-width data file: